 I personally have a bowl of chocolate pudding with my name on it in my fridge, waiting for me to indulge.
 Kind of exciting.

-#3 – You can love that most important person.
+3. You can love the most important person.
 Yourself.

 This is a tough one.
 It’s really hard to love ourselves much less put ourselves first on the list of those we love.
 But it’s very important that we do and Valentine’s Day is a great day to practice that.